CNES/Pandora2D/docs/source/userguide/step_by_step/matching_cost.rst

 Theoretical basics
 ------------------
-The first step compute from the pair of images a cost volumes containing the similarity coefficients.
+The first step computes from the pair of images a cost volumes containing the similarity coefficients.
 The cost volumes is a 4D tensor with dims
 [row, col, disp_col, disp_row].

 For each disparity in the input vertical disparity range (disp_min_row, disp_max_row),